stratosphereips/StratosphereLinuxIPS/docs/features.md

 ## Usage Instructions

-Below are the modules that need special configurations to work.

 ### Virustotal Module

+This module is used to lookup IPs/domains/downloaded files on virustotal

-To use this module you need to add your virustotal api key in ```modules/virustotal/api_key_secret```
+To use it you need to add your virustotal API key in ```modules/virustotal/api_key_secret```

 ### RiskIQ Module

-To use this module your RiskIQ email and API key should be stored in ```modules/RiskIQ/credentials```
+This module is used to get different information (passive DNS, IoCs, etc.) from [RiskIQ](https://www.riskiq.com/) To use this module your RiskIQ email and API key should be stored in ```modules/RiskIQ/credentials```

 the format of this file should be the following: